 Ireland is an obvious partner to do business within the EU and setting up your presence in Dublin by employing virtual office solutions, allows your firm to, not only remain in the EU, but to position your company to attract further investment from within the EU and from outside the EU.

 Setting up a limited company in Ireland you need to do is to appoint a director – you need at least one.
 The director is responsible for managing the company on behalf of its shareholders.
 In small companies, the directors and shareholders are often the same people.
 All Irish companies are required to have at least one director who is a resident of an EEA country.
 If all the directors of your company are based outside of the EEA, then you must purchase a non-EEA residents bond before setting up your company.

 You can set up a company without purchasing a bond if there one at least one director who lives in an EEA-state, like Ireland.
 On the other hand, if there two directors and they both live in a non-EEA country, for example, the USA, then you have to purchase a bond before setting up a Limited Company in Ireland.

 Your company requires a registered office address.
 The registered office is the official, legal address of your company.
 It must be a physical address located in Ireland and monitored regularly.
-Our registered office address service ensures your company complies with these laws.
+Our registered business address service ensures your company complies with these laws.